Inertia Helpers

 • value – The value to store.

-litestar_vite.inertia.helpers.error(connection: ASGIConnection[Any, Any, Any, Any], key: str, message: str) None[source]
+litestar_vite.inertia.helpers.error(connection: ASGIConnection[Any, Any, Any, Any], key: str, message: str) bool[source]

 Set an error message in the session.